 That information is essential for marketing.
 Not only can e-businesses learn about their customers and their behavior, but also use this information to stay ahead of competitors.

 Whether you are selling a product or service online only, or in addition to a brick-and-mortar store, there will be challenges to face and obstacles to overcome.
-Accepting this, in the beginning should be the first step in developing your e-business plan’s model.
-The details of this plan serves as your guide, reminds you what direction you are going and focuses you on your ultimate goals.
-Furthermore, a good plan also oversees the management of daily operations, but allows for flexibility as your e-business evolves and changes through time.
+Accepting this, in the beginning, should be the first step in developing your e-business plan’s model.
+The details of this plan serve as your guide, reminds you what direction you are going and focus you on your ultimate goals.
+Furthermore, a good plan also oversees the management of daily operations but allows for flexibility as your e-business evolves and changes through time.

 Remember that your model needs to include marketing strategies that address both customers and competitors.
 Also, keep in mind how quickly the e-marketplace – and the World Wide Web, in general – changes.
 It is vital to keep pace, so you can amend your online business accordingly.
 Seek help when you need it.
 You’re not the first entrepreneur to venture down this path, so learn from the successes and mistakes of others and tap into the resources already out there.